-If you cannot work anymore due to ill health, you may be able to access your pension pot earlier than age 55.
+If you cannot work anymore due to ill health, you may be able to access your pension pot earlier than your NMPA.

 If you're seriously ill and have less than one year to live, you can take your entire pot as a lump sum at any age.
-If you do this before reaching age 75, you won't have to pay income tax on it but the lifetime allowance will still apply.
-Any money that you access through flexi-access drawdown or after age 75 will be subject to income tax.
+If you do this before reaching age 75, you won't have to pay income tax on it as long as the total benefits you receive are within your LSDBA.

+If you take your pension pot after age 75, it will be subject to income tax.